mlsmithjr/transcoder/README.md

 Easy - let the script do the work of selecting the right *ffmpeg* options.

 But you aren't required to use rules.
 You can specify the profile on the commandline each run using the -p option.
-Or you can define 1 rules that acts as a default (see example above).
+Or you can define 1 rule that acts as a default (see example above).

-When changing or adding profiles and rules it is useful to test them out by running in *--dry-run* mode first.
+When changing or adding profiles and rules it is useful to test them out by running in *--dry-run* mode first, which will show you everything that would happen if running for real.

+### Process Flow
+- Determine list of input files to transcode
+    - If a profile is given (-p) make that the starting default to use for all subsequent media.
+    - If a list file is given, read list of media files from that file.
+    - If media files are given on the command line, add those to the list, observing any -p profile overrides along the way.
+- Check concurrency value and allocate additional threads, if applicable.
+    - If running concurrent, interactive transcoding stats and screen logging for *ffmpeg* will be disabled.
+ - If running in --dry-run mode:
+    - For each media file print "what-if" transcoding details
+    - Exit script execution
+- For each media file do the transcoding:
+   - If file has no given profile assignment, use the rules system to find a match.
+If no match, skip
+   - When file has finished transcoding:
+       - If the selected profile has a threshold value, compare original and transcoded file size.
+          - If threshold met:
+             - If -k not given, remove original and replace with newly transcoded .tmp file.
+          - If threshold not met, inform user and remove .tmp file leaving original intact.
+       - If -k not given, remove original and replace with newly transcoded .tmp file.
+       - If a list file was given, the completed media file will be removed from that list.
+- Exit script execution

 ### Running without Concurrency
 If you cannot transcode concurrently, or just don't want to you can still get value from this script.
 Just edit the transcode.yml file as described above and change concurrent_jobs to 1.
 You still get the use of profiles